fbrowther/SQL-Challenge/README.md

 ![alt text](https://github.com/fbrowther/SQL-Challenge/blob/main/Results%20images/Employees'%20earning%20based%20on%20Job%20title.png)

 ## Conclusion(s) -
-Even though, distribution of salary among the employees seemed to follow a 'normal' distribution (as in (a)) with fewer people earning the highest salary compared to most earning mid to lower salaries; It was only after plotting the average salary earned by specific job titles (fig in (b)) it became clear that the salaries earned by employees doesnot match with the seniority of jobs they were on.
+Even though, distribution of salary among the employees seemed to follow a 'normal' distribution (as in (a)) with fewer people earning the highest salary compared to most earning mid to lower salaries; It was only after plotting the average salary earned by specific job titles (fig in (b)), it became apparent that the salaries earned by employees donot match the seniority of jobs they were on.
 Hence, indicating that the dataset is fake and maybe my boss gave some spurious data to test my data engineering skills as a new employee.

 ### Additional files